RakyCoder/RakyDex-UI2/README.md

 # RakyDex-UI
-a User interface For Rakydex progect .
+a User interface For Rakydex project .